 Our Local Governors

-We are delighted to be able to confirm that on September 1st 2016 Kippax North Primary School successfully converted to Academy status alongside some of our Trust partner schools.
+We are delighted to confirm that on September 1st 2016, Kippax North Primary School successfully converted to Academy status alongside some of our Trust partner schools.
 Kippax North Primary School is now an academy supported by our own Multi-Academy Trust – The Brigshaw Learning Partnership.
 Please visit the BLP website to find out about the Board of Directors and view the Trust's Governance and Financial information.

-Each school will continue to have its own headteacher and governing body, and the Brigshaw Learning Partnership Board, which is now responsible for all of our schools, contains representatives from across our community, as well as very experienced and skilled people who share our values, including headteachers, from further afield.
+Each school continues to have its own headteacher and governing body, and the Brigshaw Learning Partnership Board, which is now responsible for all of our schools, contains representatives from across our community, as well as very experienced and skilled people who share our values, including headteachers, from further afield.

 How our Local Governors are appointed:

 Parent Governors are elected by the parents of pupils in school.